gemseo/gemseo/docs/interface/xls_discipline.md

 # Excel wrapper

-This section describes how to use an [XLSDiscipline][gemseo.disciplines.wrappers.xls_discipline.XLSDiscipline] with a practical application using a simple discipline in a [DOEScenario][gemseo.scenarios.doe_scenario.DOEScenario].
+This section describes how to use an [XLSDiscipline][gemseo.disciplines.wrappers.xls_discipline.XLSDiscipline] with a practical application using a simple discipline in a [MDOScenario][gemseo.scenarios.mdo.MDOScenario].

 ## Imports